-Once the DCS system is connected to your track and powered up by a DC Power Supply (even though DCS can be controlled by AC and DC power supplies, your M.T.H.
-HO locomotive will ONLY run on DC power), you simply place your engine on the rails, press "ADD ENG" and the system will scan the track and automatically upload your engine into the controller.
+Set the Engine on the track and once the DCS system is connected to your track and powered up by an AC Power Supply (depending upon which model type you have), simply press "ADD ENG" and the system will scan the track and automatically upload your engine into the controller.
 At this point, you can press "START UP", roll the throttle and pull out!
 That's it!